Dean Henderson, Borough Director for City and Hackney

 Sarah joined the Trust in August 2008.
 Her recent experience was in the South West, in performance management at Avon and Wiltshire Partnership Trust.
 Prior to this she led Bristol's Drug Strategy team for 3 years.
 Sarah started her NHS career in East London, in a range of HR roles, before moving into operational management with Specialist Addiction Services.

 Eugene is a registered nurse and has extensive mental health clinical and management experience, having worked in a variety of posts for different trusts.
 He joined ELFT in 2016 from his role as Locality Director for Berkshire Healthcare NHS Foundation Trust.

-Michelle Bradley, Director of Mental Health and Wellbeing Services for Bedfordshire
+Michelle Bradley, Director for Bedfordshire and Luton Mental Health and Wellbeing Services

 Michelle is a registered nurse and has extensive mental health commissioning experience as well as having clinical experience of working in Learning Disability services for Bedfordshire.
 Michelle lives in and has detailed knowledge of Bedfordshire.
 She joined the Trust in 2016 from her role as Associate Director, Mental Health and Integrated Care Commissioning, for the Bedfordshire Clinical Commissioning Group (CCG).